- This post contains affiliate links. Read more here.

 Do puzzle toys help calm an anxious dog?

-Yes—focusing on a toy can help some dogs self-soothe during times of stress, like periods of separation.
-Richter points to snuffle mats as a good example of how puzzle toys can work as calming aids: “[A snuffle mat] encourages deep breathing through scent exploration, and it can focus their mind and help to reduce their physiological experience of stress.”
-Other toys, such as Kongs or lick mats, can encourage self-soothing behaviors like licking.
+Richter points to snuffle mats as a good example of how puzzle toys can work as calming aids. “[A snuffle mat] encourages deep breathing through scent exploration, and it can focus their mind and help to reduce their physiological experience of stress,” she says.
+Other toys, such as KONGs or lick mats, can encourage licking, another self-soothing behavior for dogs.

 Do puzzle toys build a dog’s skills?